killermann/samk.blog/content/2020/activism-cognitive-biases/index.md

 ## Name Them to Tame Them

-Talking about social justice issues is already hard enough, adding into the mix the dogmatic (and unquestionable) bent within our movement, and we're setting ourselves up to fail.
+Talking about social justice issues is already hard enough.
+Adding into the mix the dogmatic (and unquestionable) bent within our movement, and we're setting ourselves up to fail.
 And that would be if we weren't subjected to the cognitive biases I walked us through above.

 But I'm not trying to be a pessimist here (and doing my best to challenge any [pessimism bias](https://en.wikipedia.org/wiki/Optimism_bias#Pessimism_bias)).
 I actually believe that, with all of this in mind, we're in a good spot: we can (try to) do something about it.